 Each year, the Humanities Center helps undergraduates get started with independent research.
 Path to Research sessions cover the nature of humanities research; benefits for career and graduate school; how to get started and be successful; how to win funding for your project; and how to take advantage of numerous Humanities Center programs (including workshops, fellowships, and apprenticeships) to support you in your research journey.
 Sessions in 2019 are to be determined.
 Please continue to check back for further details as they become available.

 The Geoffrion Family Student Fellowships are available to outstanding Miami students who seek an opportunity to explore collaborative, interdisciplinary scholarship in the humanities and a sense of what it is like to be a professor of history, philosophy, language, literature, or culture.
 Each year, five or six undergraduates and one or two graduate students join the Altman faculty in aims of furthering academic discussion around the current Altman Program topic.
 Student fellows will attend public lectures, seminars, and other events in addition to completing both independent and collaborative research projects.
 Applications are due March 1, 2020.

 The Altman Graduate Fellowship is available to an outstanding Miami graduate student who seeks the opportunity to explore collaborative, interdisciplinary scholarship in the humanities and a sense of what it is like to be a professor of history, philosophy, language, literature, or culture.
 Each year one or two graduate students join the Altman faculty in aims of furthering academic discussion around the current Altman Program topic.
 Student fellows will attend public lectures, seminars, and other events in addition to completing both independent and collaborative research projects.
 Applications are due March 1, 2020.

 Each year this program places outstanding students and faculty in mutually beneficial collaborations aimed at advancing faculty research.
 Apprentices develop one-on-one relationships with faculty and gain valuable experience in humanities research.
-Students are invited to apply directly to faculty members as research apprenticeships become available.
+Students are invited to apply as research apprenticeships become available.